coldshrine/study-notes/books/effective-java.md

 It is impossible to exclude concurrent activity from a concurrent collection; locking it will only slow the program.

 Use `ConcurrentHashMap` in preference to `Collections.synchronizedMap`.
 Doing so can dramatically increase the performance of concurrent applications.

+For interval timing, always use `System.nanoTime` rather than `System.currentTimeMillis`. `System.nanoTime` is more accurate and is unaffected by adjustments to the system's real-time clock.